What stories and breakthroughs shaped the year in science and genetics?

 Joe Arron, Chief Scientific Officer

 For example, soon after the Omicron variant of SARS-CoV2 was discovered and sequenced, you could find visualizations of a molecular model of the spike protein mutations in the media.
-As an immunologist, it’s gratifying to see both the public’s interest in such things as antibodies, T cells, and viruses, and the patience and enthusiasm with which my colleagues endeavor to explain these complex processes in accessible language.
+As an immunologist, it’s gratifying to see both the public’s interest in such things as antibodies, T cells, and viruses, as well as the patience and enthusiasm with which my colleagues endeavor to explain these complex processes in accessible language.

 While we all hope that this pandemic will soon recede into memory, I also hope that our society will remain engaged in seeking a deeper understanding of science, medicine, and the power of genetic technology to benefit human health.”